 We will avoid unnecessary time consuming disputes wherever possible.

 We are committed to working in a collaborative, transparent and proactive way with HMRC at all times.We adopt the principles of openness and transparency in our approach to dealing with HMRC and believe in engaging in full, open and early dialogue with HMRC to discuss the Group’s tax affairs.
 We meet regularly with our Customer Relationship Manager to discuss all areas of taxes and seek advice in cases of uncertainty.
 The Group is committed to making fair, accurate and timely disclosure in correspondence and returns, and respond to queries raised by HMRC in a timely manner with the aim to resolve any issues in real-time where possible or to work together to resolve issues quickly and efficiently, with certainty wherever possible.

 The Board of Directors acknowledges that is has responsibility for fully complying with the tax laws in all relevant jurisdictions.

 The Board of Directors is responsible for establishing the overall governance and approving the tax strategy.
 However, management authority for the day to day operation of the business is delegated to Paul Suter, as the Finance Director.
 Tax is considered as part of the overall governance framework.

 To ensure that the Tax Strategy is delivered; diligent professional care and judgement will be employed to assess tax risks in order to arrive at well-reasoned conclusions on how the risks should be managed.

 The organisation of the management of tax across the group can be described as follows:

 The Finance team employs various risk management processes and systems to provide assurance that the requirements of the Group’s tax strategy are met.

-The group has an internal compliance team of three people.
-They carry out regular checks to ensure that the requirements of the Group’s tax strategy are met.
-The team also controls some specific items such as the zero rating of vehicles.
+The Group Compliance Manager carries out regular checks to ensure that the Group correctly accounts for, records and treats for tax purposes, all activities of the group.He also controls some specific items such as the zero rating of vehicles.

 Use of Professional advisors